This page equips Business administrators with a user guide for the Infosys Equinox Commerce platform’s Promotions microservice.

 4. In the Stop further processing section, select any one of the following options to stop further processing of the succeeding promotion:

-• Never (default selection) –Whether condition matches or not in the current promotion group, continue to execute the succeeding promotion groups in order of priority.
+• Never (default selection) –Whether the condition matches or not in the current promotion group, continue to execute the succeeding promotion groups in order of priority.
 By default, this option will be selected.

-• Always –Whether condition matches or not in the current promotion group, the promotion engine stops executing the succeeding promotion group.
+• Always –Whether the condition matches or not in the current promotion group, the promotion engine stops executing the succeeding promotion group.

 • If condition matches – When the current promotion’s condition matches, the promotion engine stops executing the succeeding promotion group.